wdmg/yii2-admin/README.md

     ?>

 # Status and version [ready to use]
-* v.1.1.24 - Added support for Robots.txt module
+* v.1.1.24 - UrlManager rules fixed, support for Robots.txt module
 * v.1.1.23 - Subclasses for buttons, stats widgets
 * v.1.1.22 - Added pagination, DB status to System info